rydmike/flex_seed_scheme/README.md

   tones and excludes tone 98.
 With **FlexSeedScheme** you can use **fifteen** tones, including 98 and 5.
 * For even more tones use `FlexPaletteType.extened` that gives access to all the new tones that are used in the revised Material design 3 for surfaces and fixed main color.
-These are not yet supported by the `ColorScheme` in Flutter 3.10, but are expected to arrive in later versions.
+These are not yet supported by the standard `ColorScheme` in Flutter 3.10, but are expected to arrive in later versions.

 ## Background